 At Plimoth Plantation, we take pride in being pioneers of outdoor living history, but we know that keeping the story fresh and vital requires an engaged community that cares as much about the story as we do.
 Being part of the Plimoth Plantation community is a very special affiliation.
 Whether you work for the museum, volunteer or are a member, you are a constituent of a great institution dedicated to preserving and telling the authentic story of the Wampanoag of Patuxet and the Pilgrims of Plymouth.
 Another way you can become involved is to join one of the Plimoth Plantation clubs.
 This is a great way to peek behind the curtain, meet new people, learn a new/old skill, and help this world-class destination breathe new life into history every day.

-This lively group of experienced knitters and novices meets weekly on Wednesdays from 6:30 to 8:30 pm in the Plimoth Plantation Visitor Center.
-The group takes on new challenges each week and enjoys the fun camaraderie only fellow knitters can provide.
-Plimoth Plantation’s Historical Clothing and Textiles department relies almost solely on volunteer knitters for stockings, hats, mittens and garters used on the Museum's authentically reproduced living history sites.
-Knitting club members will be supplied with yarn and patterns to complete a variety of historically accurate projects.
-In return, each Plimoth Knitters’ Club Member is responsible for annual dues of $20.00 and will commit to knitting at least 3 items per year.
-Guest speakers and special interest workshops are also offered.
-Join the club today by contacting email@example.com.
+Are you an experienced knitter looking for a new challenge and a fun night out?
+Come join The Plimoth Knitters’ Club.
+This weekly knitting club, hosted by Plimoth Plantation, meets on Wednesday evenings in the Leyden Room, providing a cozy and interesting club setting, while offering opportunities for new challenges and the fun camaraderie only fellow knitters can provide.
+Plimoth Plantation’s Historical Clothing and Textiles department relies almost solely on volunteer knitters for stockings, hats, mittens and garters, used in the Museum’s authentically reproduced living history sites.
+Knitting club members will be supplied with yarn and patterns to complete a variety of historic projects.
+In return, each Plimoth Knitters’ Club member is responsible for annual dues of $25.00 and will commit to knitting at least three items per year, which will be used on site, as part of Plimoth Plantation’s historic programs.
+Be sure to join the club today by contacting ColonialWardrobe@plimoth.org.